banglanlp/bnlp-resources/README.md

 ## A brief summary of the work:

 #### Brief summary
-In our work [1], we provide a review of Bangla NLP tasks, resources, and tools available to the research community; we benchmark datasets collected from various platforms for nine NLP tasks using current state-of-the-art algorithms (i.e., transformer-based models).
+In our work [[A Review of Bangla Natural Language Processing Tasks and the Utility of Transformer Models](https://arxiv.org/pdf/2107.03844.pdf)], we provide a review of Bangla NLP tasks, resources, and tools available to the research community; we benchmark datasets collected from various platforms for nine NLP tasks using current state-of-the-art algorithms (i.e., transformer-based models).
 We provide comparative results for the studied NLP tasks by comparing monolingual vs. multilingual models of varying sizes.
 We report our results using both individual and consolidated datasets and provide data splits for future research.
 We reviewed a total of 108 papers and conducted 175 sets of experiments.
 Our results show promising performance using transformer-based models while highlighting the trade-off with computational costs.
 We hope that such a comprehensive survey will motivate the community to build on and further advance the research on Bangla NLP.

 #### Major contributions: